WHAT IS SUCCESSFUL WRITING?

 There are many very creative people who are not very good at marketing and there are less creative people who are.

-There are other factors such as current trends, marketing and promotion etc.
+There are other factors such as current trends, marketing, and promotion etc.

 Financial support while learning is very important also.

-I am not saying that you have to be financial secure to pursue your art but I am saying it certainly helps.
+I am not saying that you have to be financially secure to pursue your art but I am saying it certainly helps.

 At the end of the day though, what really matters is the work.
-Without work you cannot create art.

 Stories don’t write themselves, any more than paintings paint themselves.